TeleAI-mcp/smart-testing-framework-gvjo/README.md

-# smart-testing-framework-gvjo
+# Smart Testing Framework Gvjo

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.